top of page

 Carl Jung described the shadow as the unconscious part of the psyche that holds what the ego refuses to see.
-But for many of us, this shadow isn’t just psychological - it’s somatic.
-It lives in our bodies: in the tight jaw that holds back a scream, in the shoulders that learned to shrink, in the breath that never fully lands.
+But for many of us, this shadow isn’t just psychological, it’s somatic and lives in our bodies: in the tight jaw that holds back a scream, in the shoulders that learned to shrink, in the breath that never fully lands.

 Healing doesn’t mean erasing these parts.
 It means learning how to listen.

-When you approach your shadow through the body - not the intellect - something extraordinary happens: the very parts you once feared become the gateways to your wholeness.
+When you approach your shadow through the inner child, not the intellect, something extraordinary happens: the very parts you once feared become the gateways to your wholeness.

 Every shadow begins in innocence.